RyanJulyan/Flask-BDA/README.md

 * [AWS Serverless](#aws-serverless) (Still under Development)

 ## Local Environment

+> To create and develop a local application we are using [virtualenv](https://pypi.org/project/virtualenv/) A tool for creating isolated virtual python environments.

 ### Windows
 * Open new terminal
     * "Windows-Key + R" will show you the 'RUN' box